carter-a-lim/Video-Srt-Generator/README.md

 A user-friendly desktop application to automatically generate and format `.srt` subtitle files from any video.
 Built with Python and faster-whisper.

+## Download (Easy Installation)

+For a simple, one-click experience, download the latest version from the **[Releases Page](https://github.com/carter-a-lim/Video-Srt-Generator.git)**.

+Just download the `.zip` file, extract the executable, and run it.

+**Note:** You still need to have [FFmpeg](https://ffmpeg.org/download.html) installed on your system for the application to work.

 ![Screenshot of the App](https://github.com/user-attachments/assets/ca61d81e-bd27-4fe3-b6ad-f547e9cca445)

 ## Features